zowe/docs-site/docs/appendix/zowe-glossary.md

 A suite of web apps on the [Zowe Desktop](#zowe-desktop) that are part of the [Zowe Application Framework](#zowe-application-framework) and the core Zowe server installation.
 They include the [JES](#jes-explorer), [MVS](#mvs-multiple-virtual-storage-explorer), [USS](#uss-explorer), and IP Explorers.
 Not related to [ Zowe Explorer](#zowe-explorer).

+#### Versions

+Zowe is a collection of projects that, together, has been released in iterative versions.
+While each Zowe project is developed for a particular version of Zowe (as in API ML V1 or API ML V2) each project can also have its own particular version series.
+For example, Zowe CLI v7.24.1 is part of Zowe v2.16.

+The Zowe V1 suite of components is in maintenance state.
+The Zowe V2 suite of components is in active state, meaning that new features are being actively added in every minor release.
+Zowe V3 is scheduled for release on Sept.
+30, 2024, at which time Zowe V1 reaches its End of Support phase.

+To learn more about how versioning is applied in Zowe, see [Understanding Zowe release versions](../troubleshoot/troubleshoot-zowe-release.md).

 #### ZIS (Zowe Interprocess Services)

 An APF-authorized server application that provides privileged services to Zowe in a secure manner.
 For security reasons, it is not an HTTP server.
 Instead, this server has a trust relationship with ZSS.